Ktjumper/Chroma/CSE 190 Chroma/README.md

 Build/Run as you would normally.

 The main place we'll be coding is core -> java -> com.mygdx.game -> MyGdxGame.
 For ex, the render() method is where I display our loading screen.

+App is built for the purpose of a project for a class, no publication online or in the google play store have been made at this point.